 The deductible is the amount of money you pay for covered expenses that must be paid out-of-pocket before the medical program will pay any expenses.
 It applies to services for which coverage is indicated as "DEDUCTIBLE + COINSURANCE" but not those services for which coverage is indicated as a copayment.
 Aetna Plans 1-3 have separate deductibles for medical expenses and prescription drug expenses.
 In Aetna Plan 4, the deductible is combined for medical expenses and prescription drug expenses.
 Once an individual or family has met the calendar year in-network deductible, then no further in-network deductible is required for the remainder of the calendar year.
-Once an individual or family has met the calendar year.
+Once an individual or family has met the calendar year out-of-network deductible, then no further out-of-network deductible is required for the remainder of the calendar year.
 The deductible is different for in- and out-of-network services.